Legacy of Napoleon: United States

-Napoleon significantly aided the United States when he agreed to sell the territory of Louisiana for $15 million during the presidency of Thomas Jefferson.
-The sale meant that his archenemy Great Britain would not get the land.
+Napoleon significantly aided the United States when he agreed to sell the colony of Louisiana for $15 million during the presidency of Thomas Jefferson.
+The sale was motivated by Napoleon's perception that he could not defend Louisiana from British attacks.
 That territory opened the area west of the Mississippi River and almost doubled the size of the United States.
 The New England Federalists who had strongly opposed the French Revolution in the 1790s celebrated in 1815 that the old Bourbon kings had been restored.

 Napoleon's memory was salient in the 1820s and 1830s.
 Americans read his biographies, looked at exhibits—especially copies of Jacques-Louis David's painting of his coronation.
 American tourists in France looked for his memorials.
 On the other hand, Thomas Jefferson hated Napoleon for killing off republicanism in France and returning to monarchy.
 As presidents, Jefferson and Madison were at several points on the verge of war with Napoleon before 1812 in response to violations of America's neutral rights such as seizing ships and cargoes and imprisoning sailors.
-Finally Madison made the decision was to fight only Britain.
+Finally, Madison made the decision to declare war on only Britain.